stuartlynne/racedb_qlmux/traefik_racedb/README.md

 This contains the configuration for the Traefik container.

+It is setup to support two other application containers:
+- racedb_qllabels
+- qlmux_proxy

 ## Configuration

 - docker.env - copy from docker.env-template and fill in the values